Cancel anytime

 History and Background

-The Cheesecake Factory Incorporated was founded in 1978 by David Overton in Beverly Hills, California.
-Initially a bakery, it expanded into a full-service restaurant with a diverse menu.
-Key milestones include its IPO in 1992 and subsequent expansion across the United States and internationally.
+The Cheesecake Factory was founded in 1978 by David Overton in Beverly Hills, California.
+It began as a cheesecake bakery and expanded into a full-service restaurant chain known for its extensive menu and large portions.

 Core Business Areas

-- Restaurant Operations: The primary business segment, encompassing the operation of full-service restaurants under The Cheesecake Factory, Grand Lux Cafe, and RockSugar Southeast Asian Kitchen brands.
-These restaurants offer an extensive menu featuring a wide variety of dishes, including appetizers, entrees, desserts, and beverages.
+- Restaurant Operations: Operates full-service restaurants under The Cheesecake Factory, Grand Lux Cafe, RockSugar Southeast Asian Kitchen, and North Italia brands, offering a wide range of appetizers, entrees, desserts, and beverages.

 Leadership and Structure